blazing-edge-labs/webdriverio-blog-example/README.md

 ```
 and the environment is set up!

-##Seting up the configuration file
+##Setting up the configuration file

 If you've cloned the repo, then you have my *wdio.conf.js* and you don't need to set it up.
 If you want to set it up differently, type
 ```